SS Belgenland (1914): 1931 day trips

 On 12 October 1931 Belgenland took 1,647 passengers on a day trip for Columbus Day, leaving at 0900 hrs and returning at 2300 hrs.
 The White Star liner did the same with 1,009 passengers.
 On 22 October Majestic made a similar day trip with nearly 500 passengers.
-As UK-registered ships, the three liners were able to serve alcohol as soon as they were outside the U.S. territorial limit.
+As UK-registered ships, the three liners were able to serve alcohol as soon as they were outside the US territorial limit.
 Dining room service was continuous.
 Catering Department staff were briefed that they would have no meal breaks, and should make sandwiches or fill rolls for themselves in advance so that they could work continuously all day.

 Supporters of prohibition alleged that the day trips violated the Eighteenth Amendment to the United States Constitution and the Volstead Act.
-They alleged that the UK-registered ships were, in effect, engaging in U.S. coastal trade, which violated a protectionist agreement between the U.S. and UK.
+They alleged that the UK-registered ships were, in effect, engaging in US coastal trade, which violated a protectionist agreement between the US and UK.
 They wrote to Treasury Secretary Andrew Mellon, calling for Belgenland to be seized and fined.